Urban Resilience Training in the Philippines Highlights City-to-city Cooperation

 Liza Velle B. Ramos, Division Head of Research and Planning at the Makati Disaster Risk Reduction and Management Office delivered a presentation on creating sectoral cooperation, integrated disaster resilience and urban development policy.
 She stressed the use of the Resilience Scorecard and how it assisted the city with a comprehensive approach to building resilience across all sectors.

-The Coalition for Disaster Resilient Infrastructure (CDRI), a partner agency, introduced a bankable project proposal, which helps cities to seek viable financial resources.
 Moreover, Ramon P. Abracosa, Programme Manager of the Cities Development Initiative for Asia (CDIA) presented the implementation of bankable and sustainable infrastructure projects as CDIA works closely with Secondary Asian Cities to enhance city capacity and develop project preparation studies to ensure project bankability and city access to finance.

 “The critical element in attracting funding for urban infrastructure projects is to have cities be seen as viable investment partners.
 Bankable projects undergo rigorous technical preparation to take them up to investment-ready levels,” said Mr. Abracosa.